Tălmaciu: Geography

 It also administered four other villages until 2004, when they were split off to form Boița Commune.

+Demographics

+At the 2011 census, the town had a population of 6,527; of those, 95.3% were Romanians, 3.3% Roma, 0.8% Hungarians, and 0.6% Germans.
+At the 2021 census, Tălmaciu had 6,711 inhabitants.

 History

 The first documents referring to Tălmaciu (Tholmach) are from 1318.
 After the Saxon colonisation of Transylvania, Tălmaciu was the administrative center for the settlements of Tălmăcel, Boița, Turnul Roșu, Racovița, Sebeșul de Jos, and Plopi.
 After 1453 the administrative center was moved to Sibiu.
 It officially became a town in 1989, as a result of the Romanian rural systematization program.

 Because using the Olt Pass to the south requires passing through Tălmaciu, it has witnessed numerous historical events: